 Subject: Caries Detection Techniques

-We consider the use of lasers and other adjunctive caries detection techniques or tools to be inclusive to an oral evaluation.
-The use of these tools and/or techniques is not essential to determine or confirm the presence of occlusal, buccal or lingual caries and can provide false positive results.
+We consider the use of lasers and other adjunctive caries detection techniques or tools to be part of an oral evaluation or primary service.
+The use of these tools and/or techniques is not essential to determine or confirm the presence of occlusal, buccal or lingual caries, and can provide false positive results.
 We consider radiographic interpretation and clinical examination the gold standard for determining the presence of carious lesions.

 Original: November 22, 2005